Amir9499-99/Find-Your-Event/readme.md

 # Find Your Ticket
 ​
 ##### This web app is developed to buy or sale any tickets for any event.
-If you want to buy a ticket to rock concerts or Taylor Switft you can to that here.
+If you want to buy a ticket to rock concerts or Taylor Switft you can do that here.
 People can either buy or sell tickets to each other.
 ​
 ## Screenshots
 ​![alt text](https://i.imgur.com/lAZpz8n.jpg "Logo Title Text 1")